What are the best glass baby bottles?

 The glass makes them very easy to clean up and prevent and scratches which can harbor bacteria or milk spot staining.
 Again the measurements are etched into the bottle, which is always a bonus as no need to worry about the markings coming off.

-One bugbear with these bottles is that the teats seams to stain easily, so be prepared to replace if once baby starts to wean.
-If you prefer to to replace the teats the bottle are interchangeable with Medela teats if you have a Medela breast pump.
+One bugbear with these bottles is that the teats seams to stain easily.
+Be prepared to replace them once baby starts to wean.
+If you prefer to replace the teats the bottle are interchangeable with Medela teats if you have a Medela breast pump.

 Large Size Born Free Glass Bottle